Bertoid1311/B7094/README.md

 (13) Now click on the channel-letter+decimal-unit-number of the Tape Unit corresponding to SYSOU1 (A3).
 The Tape Viewer window will appear, displaying in BCD mode the output generated during this very brief run of IBSYS.

-You can see from the unit assignments listed above that this IBSYS tape really "expects" to be loaded from drive A1 (SYSLB1) and that drive B3 is assigned the function of secondary Peripheral Punch tape (SYSPP2), but we're simply showing that as far as the emulator is concerned, any configured drive can be set as the 'Load Tape' drive (though if no "Set Boot=" Scripter command is executed, the default is in fact A1).
+You can see from the unit assignments listed above that this IBSYS tape really "expects" to be loaded from drive A1 (SYSLB1) and that drive B3 is assigned the function of secondary Peripheral Punch tape (SYSPP2), but we're simply showing that as far as the emulator is concerned, any configured drive can be set as the 'Load Tape' drive.
+However, if no "Set Boot=" Scripter command is executed, the default is in fact A1.
+Also, a 'Reset' or 'Clear' of the CPU will reset the default boot drive to A1 (hence the 'Press Clear' comes **before** the 'Set Boot=B3' in the list of commands above).

 Also note the "Set SenSw 1 ON" in the list of commands we executed (and that Switch 1 is 'ON' on the Console window).
 This is necessary to tell IBSYS to look for control cards (the '$' cards) in the card reader.
 If Switch 1 remained 'off', then IBSYS would start looking for control cards on the tape drive corresponding to IBSYS's default assigment of System Unit SYSIN1, and this would happen the second time you pressed 'Start':

 <p align="center">
 <img src="Printer_screenshot6.jpg" width="65%">
 </p>

+A 'Reset' or 'Clear' of the CPU will also reset all the Sense Switches to OFF (hence the 'Press Clear' also comes before the 'Set SenSw 1 ON' in the list of commands above).

 However, all is not lost: you can now **manually** turn on Switch 1 by clicking its button on the Console and (provided you loaded the card reader as described above) click 'Start' again, and the commands will now run normally: